mikeprivette/awesome-sec-challenges/README.md

 - [Lambhack](https://github.com/wickett/lambhack) - A vulnerable serverless Amazon Web Services (AWS) lambda application.
 - [S3 CTF Challenges](https://n0j.github.io/2017/10/02/aws-s3-ctf.html) - A series of challenges focusing on Amazon Web Services (AWS) S3 misconfigurations.
 - [ServerlessGoat](https://github.com/OWASP/Serverless-Goat) - An Amazon Web Services (AWS) serverless application that demonstrates common serverless security flaws.
+- [The Big IAM Challenge by Wiz](https://bigiamchallenge.com/challenge/1) - A hosted Identity and Access Management (IAM) based CTF.
 - [Thunder CTF](https://thunder-ctf.cloud/) - A CTF site based on attacking vulnerable cloud projects on Google Cloud Platform (GCP).

 ### CTF Platforms

-*This is a list of platforms that let you organize, host, and participate in competitive CTF events or platforms that let you do gamified security challenges.*
+*This is a list of platforms that let you organize, host, and participate in competitive CTF events or platforms that let you do gamified security challenges, and a list of traditional CTF challenges that leverage mostly SSH or VPN sessions.*

 - [Facebook CTF](https://github.com/facebookarchive/fbctf) - A CTF platform by Facebook to host Jeopardy and “King of the Hill” style Capture the Flag competitions.
 - [HackTheBox](https://www.hackthebox.eu/) - A CTF site to work on your pentesting skills.
-- [TryHackMe](https://tryhackme.com/) - An online CTF platform that teaches you about hacking and pentesting by way of gamified challenges.

-### Traditional

-*This is a list of traditional CTF challenges that leverage mostly SSH or VPN sessions to play.*

 - [HackThisSite](https://www.hackthissite.org/) - A CTF site to practice your ethical hacking skills.
 - [OverTheWire](https://overthewire.org/wargames/) - A series of CTFs to practice security concepts in the form of fun-filled games.
+- [TryHackMe](https://tryhackme.com/) - An online CTF platform that teaches you about hacking and pentesting by way of gamified challenges.

 ### Vulnerable Platforms